High Dimensional Discrete Integration over the Hypergrid: Introduction

-{\bf Our contributions.} Note that, some crucial counting problems, such as computing the partition function of the Ferromagnetic Potts model of Eq.~\eqref{eq:part}, naturally have $\Omega= \ff_q^n$ for $q>2$.
-To use the binary-domain algorithm of \cite{ermon2013taming} for any $\Omega = \ff_q^n$, we need to use a look-up table to map $q$-ary numbers to binary\footnote{Also it is worth noting that while there exists polynomial time approximation (FPRAS) for the Ising model ($q=2$), FPRAS for general Potts model ($q >2$) is significantly more challenging (and likely impossible \cite{goldberg2012approximating})}.
+\item (Convert $q$-ary to binary).
+To use the binary-domain algorithm of \cite{ermon2013taming} for any $\Omega =\{0,1, \dots, q-1\}^n$, we need to use a look-up table to map $q$-ary numbers to binary.
 In this process the number of variables (and also the number of constraints) increases by a factor of $\log q$.
 This makes the MAX-oracle significantly slower, especially when $q$ is large.
-Also, for the permanent problem, where $|\Omega|=\exp(n\log n)$, this can create a big problem.
+Also, for the permanent problem, where $|\Omega|=\exp(n\log n)$, this creates a computational bottleneck.
 It would be useful to extend the method of \cite{ermon2013taming} for $\Omega= \ff_q^n$ without increasing the number of variables.

+Furthermore, when $q$ is not a power of $2$, by converting $q$-ary configurations to binary, we introduce exponentially many invalid configurations.
+To account for these, the MAX-oracle must be adjusted accordingly which is a difficult task.
+This motivates us to keep the problem in its original domain and not convert the domain to binary.

-An extension of the method of \cite{ermon2013taming} for $q$-ary is possible: it provides a $q^2$-approximation at best which is particularly bad if $q$ is growing with $n$.
-For the binary setting, it has been noted in \cite[section 5.3]{ermon2013taming} that the approximation ratio can be improved to any $\alpha>1$ by increasing the number of variables, which extends to this $q$-ary setting.
-However this also results in an increase in number of variables by a factor of $\log_\alpha (q^2)$ which is undesirable.
+\item For the binary setting, it has been noted in \cite[section 5.3]{ermon2013taming} that the approximation ratio can be improved to any $\alpha>1$ by increasing the number of variables, which extends to this $q$-ary setting.
+However this also results in an increase in number of variables by a factor of $\log_\alpha (q^2)$ which is undesirable. \end{itemize}